Jindal Stainless indigenously manufactures machinable 316F stainless steel grade for paper and pulp industry

 There are numerous industries that rely on stainless steel to improve the service life of their equipment.
 The Paper and Pulp Industry is one of them where some of the steps still involve using highly-corrosive chemicals.
 Grade 316F will provide all-round protection from corrosion due to chemical and moisture exposure, and will also allow the material to withstand high temperatures for an extended period.
 It will also cater to the customers’ key requirement of longer tool life with higher cutting speeds.

 Such innovations are necessary to keep up with the evolving demands of the customers.
-Jindal Stainless is dedicatedly on a lookout for new technology-led products that cater to a wide base of its customers.
+Jindal Stainless is dedicatedly on a lookout for new technology-led stainless steel products that cater to a wide base of its customers.